 said that their feet felt too suffocated.

 The Aero Foam midsole is the perfect companion for the runner who needs more support and is looking for more comfort on the trails.
-This foam is lightweight but still durable and it molds right to the foot to give an amazing fit and added comfort.
+This foam is lightweight but still durable and it moulds right to the foot to give an amazing fit and added comfort.
 Some runners with wider feet commented that they had a hard time feeling totally comfortable in these shoes, so if you are a runner with a wider foot, you may want to look elsewhere

 I can't say enough about Scott's style and color choices

 .
 They are bright.
 They are bold.
 They are fun!
-If you are a runner who likes to get attention from the shoes they choose to wear, these will be a sure fire hit with you!
-Lots of trail shoes look like a rugged hiking shoe, but this one looks more like a fashion forward road racing shoe
+If you are a runner who likes to get attention from the shoes they choose to wear, these will be a sure-fire hit with you!
+Lots of trail shoes look like a rugged hiking shoe, but this one looks more like a fashion-forward road-racing shoe

-than something you would expect to see in the back country.
+than something you would expect to see in the backcountry.

 This shoe receives mixed reviews in terms of its durability.
 The Aero Foam of the midsole receives high marks.
 Runners report that this foam holds its shape and doesn't break down easily even after lots of miles.
 Another winner in durability is the upper.
 This upper is made from a synthetic mesh and is reinforced with an interesting, almost honeycomb-like material on top of the upper material.
 It can hold up against the elements of the trail is even water resistant.
 However, the outsole is the point of contention for some runners.
 It is grippy on the underfoot, but some runners reported the rubber used in the outsole is not thick or durable enough to protect against the elements on the trail.